Menu

 A major concern flagged by several trade unions was RINL inviting Expressions of Interest (EoIs) for the operation and maintenance of various divisions of the plant.
 Many of those expired EoIs could be found on the Vizag Steel website.

 However, RINL has not made public any involvement of the Tata firm.
-However, TPLSPL had placed several recruitment advertisements on online platforms for hiring hands to operate and maintain the sinter plant at a “Vizag-based” steel plant.
+TPLSPL had placed several advertisements on online platforms for hiring hands to operate and maintain the sinter plant at a “Vizag-based” steel plant.

 Related: Union Minister HD Kumaraswamy visits Vizag Steel plant